 There is only one occupational exposure limit established by regulatory agencies for enzymes.
 This is for Subtilisins (proteolytic enzymes derived from Bacillus subtillis or related species).
-A limit of 60ng/m^3 , based on at least one-hour sampling, was set by the ACGIH.
+A limit of $60 \, \text{ng/m}^3$, based on at least one-hour sampling, was set by the ACGIH.
 This limit has been adopted by several countries, as shown in Appendix 3.1.
-The limit of 60 ng/m^3 was set on the basis of the predicted safe level for Subtilisin exposure following the recognition that significantly higher levels of exposure in the workplace induced clinical symptoms.
-In the UK, a revised occupational exposure limit of 40 ng/m3 based on eight-hour sampling was set for Subtilisins in 2005 (6).
+The limit of $60 \, \text{ng/m}^3$ was set on the basis of the predicted safe level for Subtilisin exposure following the recognition that significantly higher levels of exposure in the workplace induced clinical symptoms.
+In the UK, a revised occupational exposure limit of $40 \, \text{ng/m}^3$ based on eight-hour sampling was set for Subtilisins in 2005 (6).

 Decades of experience demonstrates that enzymes can be used safely by ensuring that the exposure is strictly limited.
-Occupationally, a DMEL of 60 ng/m3 provides an excellent starting point for safety assessment, with experience showing that downward adjustment of this value to take account of particular circumstances ensures safe working practice.
+Occupationally, a DMEL of 60 ng/m3 (2) provides an excellent starting point for setting an OEG for an enzyme.
+Experience shows that downward adjustment of this value to take account of the presence of surfactants in formulations, increased antigenicity of particular proteins, or an unexplained increase in worker sensitisation rates (see section 3.4) ensures safe working practices.